nla-group/ABBA/readme.md

 digitization via mean-based clustering on the increments and lengths of each piece.

-The algorithm uses a scaling parameter scl to control the weighting of the increments and lengths during the clustering.
+The algorithm uses a scaling parameter `scl` to control the weighting of the increments and lengths during the clustering.
-If scl = 0 or scl = np.inf, then a one-dimensional clustering algorithm can be used.
+If `scl = 0` or `scl = np.inf`, a one-dimensional clustering algorithm can be used.
 We use a modified C++ implementation of CKmeans from Ckmeans.1d.dp R package; see Prerequisites.
 If the C++ implementation is not available or a different scaling parameter is used, then ABBA uses the Kmeans algorithm